MadhuShreee07/Crypto-Fraud-Detection-Analysis/README.md

 ## Introduction

-🔍 Explore cryptocurrency transaction data to uncover potential fraud patterns!
+🔍 Explore cryptocurrency transaction data to uncover potential fraud patterns.

-This project analyzes blockchain transaction activity using **SQL queries and data visualization** to identify suspicious behavior across different locations.
+This project analyzes blockchain transaction activity using **SQL and data visualization** to identify suspicious behavior across different locations.

 The analysis focuses on:

 - 🚩 detecting fraud-flagged transactions
 - 🌍 identifying locations with high fraud activity
-- 📊 understanding the distribution of fraud vs non-fraud transactions
+- 📊 understanding fraud distribution
 - 💰 analyzing transaction values across regions

-By combining **SQL analysis with visualizations**, the project demonstrates how data analysis techniques can be applied to detect fraud patterns in cryptocurrency transactions.

 🔎 SQL queries used in this analysis can be found in the **SQL folder** of this repository.